 - Dinner: Tofu stir-fry cooked with broccoli and garlic.
 Served on top of rice or quinoa.
 A handful of nuts sprinkled on top of this dish is recommended for dinner

 - Snack: ¼ cup trail mix (brought in prepared) or an apple can be eaten as well.

 The Bottom Line

-In order to prevent the symptoms from reoccurring in case you’ve already been diagnosed with PCOS, try eating a healthy and balanced diet.
-Polycystic ovarian syndrome can be controlled through proper management of your weight, eating regularly throughout the day (eating smaller meals more often is ideal) and avoiding stimulants such as smoking and coffee intake since they cause irregularity in period cycles.
+In order to prevent the symptoms from reoccurring in case you’ve already been diagnosed with PCOS, try eating a nutritious and balanced diet.
+Polycystic ovarian syndrome can often be controlled through proper management of your weight, eating regularly throughout the day (eating smaller meals more often is ideal) and keeping a healthy lifestyle in general.